kenashkov/swoole-performance-tests/README.md

 Most tests are run with 100 requests per second (concurrency) and 10 000 requests (denoted 100 / 10 000 in the results) and/or 1 000 and 10 000 respectively (whenever possible/practical due to the high load).
 KeepAlive is also used on all tests (-k).

+It is important to note that in certain tests running multiple times `ab` against Apache/mod_php does show a little better results (up to 20% improvement).
+Because of this Apache/mod_php is always given "a second chance" in the tests below.

 ## Source

 The below are given all the files needed to repeat the test.